 They ended up reporting other violations, like issues with the paint, missing window screens and loose railings.
 Trash was also reportedly on the property.

-Facing a $250-a-day fine, Greer became fed up and started painting the flag, which is not a violation.
+Facing a $250-a-day fine, Greer became fed up and started painting the flag.